thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 }])
 ```

-You can use services just like factories or when you need just a simple object.
-Services are quite easy to use, but they do not have the flexibility of a factory because they can not be instantiated.
-Services also make use of the keyword `this` when used.
+You can use services just like factories or when you need just a simple object and services can make use of the keyword `this` when used.
 Here is a quick example of a simple service.

 ```js
 angular.module("learnServices", [])